 if the liver is overloaded with too many toxins from health conditions like constipation; persistent drug, alcohol, or hormone use; or contaminated or highly processed foods, the bile it releases to the gallbladder can become extremely concentrated.
 The gallbladder can then become clogged with the thickened bile or the gallstones that can form due to the extra thick bile.

-Once clogged, the gallbladder will likely begin to malfunction and you may experience extremely uncomfortable bloating from 5 to 20 minutes after eating, along with other symptoms of a bad gallbladder. (the gallbladder is a small sac situated under the liver and it produces bile, a fluid made in the liver for the digestion of fat).
+Once clogged, the gallbladder will likely begin to malfunction and you may experience extremely uncomfortable bloating from 5 to 20 minutes after eating, along with other symptoms of a bad gallbladder. (the gallbladder is a small sac situated under the liver and it stores bile, a fluid made in the liver for the digestion of fat).

 Here’s the link to his complete article if you wish to read it in its entirety.